 The breed of dog has to be taken into consideration.
 Families should discuss this well before any decisions are made.
 Can we all agree on the size, length of coat, boundaries to be given to the dog, feeding, and general wellbeing be decided before the dog comes home.
 This is a long term partnership!

 A dog sometimes becomes an extension of the owners personality.
-A macho person, wants a macho image dog, so they go for a the stronger more dominant breed, and encourage it to become arrogant, dominant and often aggressive.
+A macho person, wants a macho image dog, so they go for the stronger more dominant breed, and encourage it to become arrogant, dominant and often aggressive.
 Many others put human connotation on the dog.
-They Humanise it and this also causes huge problems.
+They Humanize it and this also causes huge problems.

 All dogs need to be given obedience training.
 It should be for every dog, not just the large ones, and it should start early.
 While we say we give the dogs the training, good trainers are really people training.
 We teach the owner how to handle the dog.
 If the psychology of the dog is included with this training, then the trainer is doing a good job.
-If however, understanding the dog and what makes it tick is not include in the training, then the job is only half done as dog training is also people training. <p<
+If however, understanding the dog and what makes it tick is not included in the training, then the job is only half done as dog training is also people training.

 There are many new ways of doing things today, and while many prove very successful, it doesn’t mean that the older ways should be cast aside.
 They too have their place.
 Some of the “new methods” are old methods couched in different terms.